Whiteknight/StoneFruit/docs/v3/scripting.md

 ## Scripts

 A script is a collection of zero or more commands which are executed in response to a single input command.
-These are setup in the `IEngineBuilder` and employ a sophisticated mechanism for translating arguments.
+These are setup in the `StoneFruitApplicationBuilder` and employ a sophisticated mechanism for translating arguments.
 Here is a simple example:

 ```csharp
 builder.SetupHandlers(handlers => handlers